ArtOfCode-/concaten/README.md

 * [ ] Main method - 0.7
 * [ ] Minimal standard library - 0.8
   Words like `if`, `{`, and `puts` so we can play with the language at all.
+* [ ] Misc. required updates as needed
   * [ ] Thorough code review
-  I want to find every possible opportunity for improvement.
-This is in part to hunt down bugs and memory
+    Finding places where the code is needlessly complicated, duplicated, or the like, and fixing it.
+  * [ ] Profiling/optimizing.
+    Design some code that'll test as many features as possible, as strenuously as possible, so that we have a good program to benchmark and profile with.
+I want to optimize the slowest parts.
+  * [ ] Benchmarking between Concaten and equivalent-level languages
-    leaks, but also because this project is on my resume, and I want it to be as good as possible.
+    Probably Python or Ruby.
+I want at most 3x time taken, and for that value to be as low as possible.
-* [ ] Misc. required updates as needed
+* [ ] Beta testing?
 * [ ] Documentation - 1.0
   Including demo code, a detailed up-to-date list of every default global word (like `if`) and what they
     do, as well as a brief overview of how Concaten works and how to install/run it.